mmkal/ts/packages/io-ts-extra/readme.md

  .get()
 ```

-note: when using `t.refinement`, the type being refined is not considered as exhaustively matched, so you'll usually need to add a non-refined option, or you can also use `.default` as a fallback case (the equivalent of `.case(t.any, ...)`)
+note: when using predicates or `t.refinement`, the type being refined is not considered exhaustively matched, so you'll usually need to add a non-refined option, or you can also use `.default` as a fallback case (the equivalent of `.case(t.any, ...)`)

 ##### Params